missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 Write a function called `isCurrent()` which will take in a coordinate in the form of `'A4'` and return a true or a false boolean value depending on whether there is a strong current in that cell or not.
 (Example: `isCurrent('E2');` would return `true`)

 > #### Hint
 > Have you already written some code which will help with this?
-Maybe... lightCell()?
+Maybe... `lightCell()`?
+> If you want to read more about values like `true` and `false` in JavaScript, check out [this tutorial from Digital Ocean](https://www.digitalocean.com/community/tutorials/understanding-data-types-in-javascript#booleans)

+### Challenge #9
+And last, but certainly not least, there are cells with ships in them!
+We need to be able to query any cell in our GRID area and find out if it is occupied by a ship.

+Write a function called `isShip()` which will take in a coordinate in the form of `'I9'` and return a `true` or a `false` boolean value depending on whether there is a ship in that cell or not.
+(Example: `isShip('B3')` would return `true`)

+> #### Hint
+> Have you already written some code which will help with this?
+Maybe... `lightCell()`?
-> If you want to read more about values like true and false in JavaScript, check out [this tutorial from Digital Ocean](https://www.digitalocean.com/community/tutorials/understanding-data-types-in-javascript#booleans)
+> If you want to read more about values like `true` and `false` in JavaScript, check out [this tutorial from Digital Ocean](https://www.digitalocean.com/community/tutorials/understanding-data-types-in-javascript#booleans)